rozumden/fmo-cpp-demo/README.md

 fmo-desktop --input <path> --demo

 Parameters:

 --exposure  Set exposure value.
 Should be between 0 and 1.
 Usually between 0.03 and 0.1.

 --fps       Set number of frames per second.

 --p2cm      Set how many cm are in one pixel on object.
-Used for speed
+Used for speedm estimation.
-            estimation.
 More dominant than --radius.

 --dfactor   Differential image threshold factor.
 Default 1.0.

 --radius    Set object radius in cm.
 Used for speed estimation.
-Used if --p2cm
-            is not specified.
+Used if --p2cm is not specified.
 By default used for tennis/floorball: 3.6 cm.

 Help: